project-89/argOS/designDocsBackup/core/relationship-system.md

 ## Emotional Context

-Relationships in TinySim aren't just logical connections - they have emotional weight.
+Relationships in ArgOS aren't just logical connections - they have emotional weight.
 When an agent interacts with another agent or object they have a relationship with, their emotional state is influenced by that relationship:

     export const EmotionalContextSystem = defineSystem((world) => {
         const interactions = query(world, [Interaction, Participant])